vedi/knowledge-base/src/documents/unity/grow/Grow_Sync.html.md

 ### OnStateSyncFailed

-This event is triggered when model sync has failed.
+This event is triggered when state sync has failed.
 Provides the error code and reason of failure.

 ``` cs